 I can’t wrap my head around the fact that it’s November and Halloween is over, but sure enough Thanksgiving is on the way and Christmas will soon follow.
 Enjoy the holidays, everyone!
-And in the meantime, here’s a new chocolate cake recipe for you to try.
+And in the meantime, here’s a recipe called Old Fashioned Chocolate Layer Cake for you to try.

 Old Fashioned Chocolate Layer Cake